meesvrh/fmLib/README.md

 ## Credits

-fmLib extends its gratitude to the following frameworks, resources, or other open-source projects that it integrates with:
+fmLib extends its gratitude to the following frameworks, resources, or other open-source projects that it integrates with, or has used as a reference:

 - [ESX Framework](https://github.com/esx-framework)
 - [QBCore Framework](https://github.com/qbcore-framework)